-CBSE 12th result 2018: IPL, AIIMS exam; 4 reasons students don’t want results today
+CBSE 12th result 2018: Why students don’t want Inter results to release today?

 While CBSE will declare the result of Class 12 today and nearly 11 lakh candidates hold their breath, there are some who do not want to see their marks at least today.
-From their favourite match lined up this weekend to weekend vacations, here is the list of some of these students who are praying postponement of the result
+From their favourite match lined up this weekend to weekend vacations, here is the list of some of these students who are praying postponement of the result.

 Who will take aways this year’s IPL trophy — Chennai Super Kings or Sunrisers Hyderabad?
 This is one question that is bothering Class 12 students more than their result.
 And if the Inter exam results do not turn out as per the expectations of your parents then you might not be allowed to open the television set.
 Don’t worry.
 You can catch all the live updates over the phone at Indianexpress.com.